WaS-Studio/WaS-studio/README.md

-<h1 align="center">👋 I'm roody
+<h1 align="center">👋 I'm Roody
-<h3 align="center">A freelance web dev from the Midwest, US</h3>
+<h3 align="center">A fullstack developer, MBA student & small business owner from MI,US (the state that looks like a mitten XD)</h3>

-- 🔭 I’m currently working on a [Portfolio]
+- 🔭 I’m currently in the process of building my tech studio, WS Digital!

-- 🌱 Learning **ux/ui, backend solutions for various use cases, CRON Jobs**
+- 🌱 I design and build products and solutions for local governmental agencies & non-profits and adjacent orgs, assisting with digital transformation efforts.

-- 👯 open to collab on [opensource, app developemnt, web3 os, gamejams/hackathons] possibly available to help with webdev overflow, contact via email/socials
+- 👯 open to network, possibly collab for hackathons, or product sprints.
+Possibly available to assist with agency overflow.

-- 💬 Ask me about **pc games, card games, rts/tcg, I also might be able to new devs and students w/ various beginner - intermediate cs or dev concepts.
-I can atleast probably point in a good direction.
-My stars section has tons and tons of amazing repos and compilations.
-If exploring or looking for something in particular, go to my stars page and type 'awesome' or a specific tech**
+- 💬 I love baking, cooking, pc games, card games, rts/tcg, retro game design (esp retro/90's era 8-32 bit) possibly available to mentoring younger/beginner students.
+Additionally CS/Dev students I also might be able to new devs and students w/ various beginner - intermediate cs or dev concept My stars section has tons and tons of amazing repos and compilations.
+If expl

 - 📫 How to reach me **wasmail@webandsundry.com**